 If you’re living with heart disease or congestive heart failure in particular, stay on top of changes in your body.
-One easy way to do that is to write down your symptoms when you notice them.
-Do you feel shortness of breath?
+One easy way to do that is to write down symptoms when you notice them.
+Is it hard to catch your breath?
 Are your hands and feet swollen?
 Do you have a cough?
 Tell your doctor if you notice anything new.

 Be active.
 It's great for you when you have heart disease.
 It can lower your cholesterol and blood pressure, and help you lose extra weight.
 Move every day if you can.
 Aim to work your way up to 30 minutes of physical activity a day, at least 5 days a week.
 Wondering what to do?
 Good exercises for the heart use large-muscle groups like your legs.
 You could walk, ride a bike, or swim.
 Talk to your doctor before you start a new fitness routine to find out what's safe for you.